The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: The survey

-Initially, 26 clusters were observed, 12 in the high-$z$ bin, 11 in the low-$z$ bin, and 3 from the extra sample.
-At that point, the SOGRAS program had still telescope time allocated, but the observability of Stripe 82 was unfavorable.
+Initially, 26 fields were observed, corresponding to 12 clusters detected in the high-$z$ bin, 11 in the low-$z$ bin and 3 from the extra sample.\footnote{Two fields had a large overlap with pointings from the 2008B season.
+Since the possible arc candidates will be located close to the cluster center, we considered those fields as a single one.
+In this case we kept only the 2010B fields in our imaging sample, both due to the better quality of the imaging, as well as to the improved determination of cluster properties from the catalogue used for this selection.
+This improved cluster detection made the object observed as part of the extra sample in 2008B to correspond to a pointing in the low-z sample. } At that point, the SOGRAS program had still telescope time allocated, but the observability of Stripe 82 was unfavorable.
 Since there were more clusters observed from the high-$z$ bin, than in the low-$z$ one, clusters could be selected only in the later, thus requiring only shallower imaging.
-Therefore an {\it auxiliary sample} sample was chosen, following the same selection criteria as the low-$z$, but choosing clusters at higher $RA$ in an equatorial region covered by SDSS single pass imaging.
-These clusters were taken from a GMBCG catalog based on SDSS DR7 data \citep{Hao10}.
-7 clusters were observed from this sample, completing the survey.
+Therefore an {\it auxiliary sample} was chosen, following the same selection criteria as the low-$z$ one, but choosing clusters at higher $RA$ in an equatorial region covered by SDSS single pass imaging.
+These clusters were taken from a GMBCG catalogue based on SDSS DR7 data \citep{Hao10}.
+Seven fields from this sample were observed, completing the survey.
+Two of these had large overlaps on their central regions with other pointings on the same sample.
+Therefore we consider the auxiliary sample as composed by only 5 independent fields.

+Thus a total of 47 independent cluster fields were observed for this project with SOAR (accounting for the overlapping fields in the sample).

-A summary of the properties of SOGRAS observed clusters is given in Table \ref{targets_table}.
-The on-sky distribution of these clusters is shown in Figure \ref{footprint}.
-From the 51 observed clusters, 40 are in the main sample, 7 are in the auxiliary 2010 sample and 4 are in the extra sample.
-For arc statistics analysis, the auxiliary sample can be added to the main sample, since their clusters were selected following the same criteria for redshift and richness.
-Although the clusters in the auxiliary sample were taken from a shallower photometric catalog, the same cluster finder algorithm (GMBCG) was used to generate the cluster catalog in the main SDSS area and in the {\it coadd} and it is known to be complete for the low-$z$ clusters.
-The resulting split in $z$ was 25 clusters in the high-$z$ bin and 22 in the low-$z$ bin.
-The 4 clusters in the extra sample cannot be included in the statistical analysis because they were selected following other criteria.
-The distribution of photometric redshifts for the SOGRAS clusters, taken from the catalogs used for the target selection, is shown in Figure \ref{z_n_sogras}.
+The on-sky distribution of the observed fields is shown in Figure \ref{footprint}.
+From the 47 observed clusters, 39 are in the main sample, 5 are in the auxiliary 2010 sample and 3 are in the extra sample.
+For arc statistics analysis, the auxiliary sample can be added to the main sample, since its clusters were selected following the same criteria for redshift and richness.
+Although the clusters in the auxiliary sample were taken from a shallower photometric catalog, the same cluster finder algorithm (GMBCG) was used to generate the cluster catalogue in the main SDSS area and in the {\it coadd} and it is known to be complete for the low-$z$ clusters.
+The resulting split in $z$ was 24 clusters in the high-$z$ bin and 20 in the low-$z$ bin.
+The 3 clusters in the extra sample cannot be included in a statistical analysis because they were selected following other criteria.
+The distribution of photometric redshifts for the SOGRAS clusters is shown in Figure \ref{z_n_sogras}.